 [d] –The Sentencing Judge

-(3) “While counsel on both sides are occasionally forced to abandon a previously agreed to sentence submission, they do so for valid and ethical reasons, such as client instructions or the emergence of new facts.” …This far reaching explanation has absolutely no bearing on why a bill that requires the signatures of all parties involved in a plea-bargain should not exist!
+This far reaching explanation has absolutely no bearing on why a bill requiring the signatures of all parties to a plea-bargain should not exist!
 If a plea is to be abandoned, there is no plea!
-Remember, it is the defendant who must agree to the plea, and if, for any reason it is taken off the table, he/she must be told why.
+Remember, it is the defendant who must agree to the offer, and if for any reason it is taken off the table, he/she must be told why.
 This includes any new facts as suggested.
-If new evidence is presented to the bench before the agreed upon charge and sentencing is completed; the judge can withhold his/her signature and order the case to trial…Or a new plea can be submitted with the parties signatures attached in cases where the new evidence is undisputed.
+If new evidence is presented to the bench before the agreed upon charge and sentencing is completed; the judge can withhold his/her signature and order a case to trial…or ask for a new signed plea which can be submitted if new evidence is undisputed.